 Preparing for Vacation: Homestead Vacationing 101

-I’ve written before about vacationing on the homestead.
+I’ve written before about vacationing on the homestead and now we’re going to talk about preparing for vacation on the homestead.
 The post is mainly about how to find a sitter to watch your animals.
-Besides from finding a sitter, there are a few things that go into preparing to leave your homestead for any amount of time.
+Besides finding a sitter, there are a few things that go into preparing to leave your homestead for any amount of time.
 Of course the tasks vary on if you’ll be gone for a day or a week, but nevertheless, there’s preparation required.
 If I’m going out of town for more than three days I take about a week to prepare the homestead for the sitter.

 If you’ve read my post How to Stay Organized on the Homestead you know I’m an avid list utilizer.
-So I obviously believe the most important part in preparing to leave your homestead in the hands of another is making a list for your sitter.
+So I obviously believe the most important part in preparing for vacation and leaving your homestead in the hands of another is making a list for your sitter.
 This list tells them exactly what to do and exactly when to do it.
 You should also add in details such as what to do in an emergency and can add optional things they can do if they want to (like giving treats to your bunnies!).

 My list is a table that looks a little something like this: